MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 #### WinHTTP Proxy

-After we verified that it was indeed impossible selectively filter outbound Internet traffic on domain controllers using Windows Firewall in a reliable way, we turned our attention to the built-in [WinHTTP proxy](https://learn.microsoft.com/en-us/windows/win32/winhttp/netsh-exe-commands#set-advproxy).
+After we verified that it was indeed impossible to selectively filter outbound Internet traffic on domain controllers using Windows Firewall in a reliable way, we turned our attention to the built-in [WinHTTP proxy](https://learn.microsoft.com/en-us/windows/win32/winhttp/netsh-exe-commands#set-advproxy).
-The idea was to compile a list of all cloud endpoints used by Windows Server components and to configure the local WinHTTP proxy to only allow outbound HTTP(S) connections to these endpoints, while acting as a black hole for any other outbound traffic.
+The idea was to compile a list of all cloud endpoints used by Windows Server components and to configure the local WinHTTP proxy to only allow outbound HTTP(S) connections to these endpoints while acting as a black hole for any other outbound traffic.

 ![Listing the advanced WinHTTP proxy configuration](../Images/Screenshots/proxy-config.png)